rust-lang/book/src/ch14-02-publishing-to-crates-io.md

 Publishing a crate uploads a specific version to [crates.io](https://crates.io/)<!-- ignore --> for others to use.

-Be careful when publishing a crate because a publish is *permanent*.
+Be careful, because a publish is *permanent*.
 The version can never be overwritten, and the code cannot be deleted.
 One major goal of [crates.io](https://crates.io/)<!-- ignore --> is to act as a permanent archive of code so that builds of all projects that depend on crates from [crates.io](https://crates.io/)<!-- ignore --> will continue to work.
 Allowing version deletions would make fulfilling that goal impossible.
 However, there is no limit to the number of crate versions you can publish.